BRCA in Men

 Prostate Cancer

-The lifetime risk for a man with a BRCA2 mutation is about 33% compared to 12% on average.
+• The lifetime risk for a man with a BRCA2 mutation is currently estimated at up to* 61% compared to 12% on average.
+For some BRCA2+ men, the risk will be significantly lower.
 Prostate cancers in men with inherited BRCA2 mutations may be more aggressive than in men without an inherited mutation.
-Some limited data suggests there is 3.5 times the risk of developing a potentially aggressive prostate cancer (Gleason score 7-10) with younger average age of diagnosis.
+Some limited data suggest there is 3.5 times the risk of developing a potentially aggressive prostate cancer (Gleason score 7-10) with a younger average age of diagnosis.

 Male Breast Cancer

-The lifetime risk for a man with a BRCA2 mutation is about 7 percent.
-Breast cancers in men with inherited BRCA2 mutations tend to occur at a younger age than men who do not have an inherited mutation.
+• The lifetime risk of breast cancer for a man with a BRCA2 mutation is up to* 10% in men.
+These tend to occur at a younger age than in men who do not have an inherited mutation.

 Other Cancers